India questions U.S. green energy incentives at WTO

 In one of its WTO filings, India said the existence of the U.S. requirements for renewable energy "raises concerns about their compatibility" with global trade rules.

-India asked the United States to provide full details of state, regional and local renewable energy programmes that had local content requirements and listed four schemes about which it had specific questions.
+India asked the United States to provide full details of state, regional and local renewable energy programs that had local content requirements and listed four schemes about which it had specific questions.

-It cited Michigan's renewable energy legislation, Los Angeles' solar incentive programme, California's self generation programme and incentives for commercial and residential solar power offered by Austin Energy in Texas.
+It cited Michigan's renewable energy legislation, Los Angeles' solar incentive program, California's self generation program and incentives for commercial and residential solar power offered by Austin Energy in Texas.

 It said water utilities in South Carolina, Pennsylvania, West Virginia and some New England states had mandatory domestic content requirements for ductile iron pipes and fittings for water projects.